 - Corn Syrup

 - Stout Beer

 We chose to use a nice Chocolate Baking chocolate for the chocolate bark, wanting the darker, more intense chocolate flavors to make the bark base.
 The chocolate teamed up with the coffee flavors from the Coffee Vanilla Stout, making a bold chocolate flavor that was really sinful.

 The chocolate bark’s dark deep flavor perfectly counters the sweet caramel flavors of the beer brittle.

 What other Flavors are in this Beer Brittle?

-Brittle and chocolate naturally goes really well with salty foods, so we topped the brittle and bark with Seasoned Sea Salt Pretzels pieces to give salty little bits in each bite.
+Brittle and chocolate naturally goes really well with salty foods, so we topped the brittle and bark with Pretzel pieces to give salty little bits in each bite.
 The salt of the pretzels brought out the sweet coffee and caramel of the brittle and the rich bitterness of the chocolate.
 The crunch of the pretzels and brittle was a nice contrast to the smooth chocolate.
 We layered the chocolate on the pan, then sprinkled the pretzel bits on top of the chocolate as it cooled.